turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 ### Testing

 - 4: All functionality is covered by tests.
 Appropriate mix of unit and integration tests.
 Sad path testing in both unit and integration tests.
-- 3: All functionality is covered by tests.
-Unit tests wherever logic can be separated from interface.
+- 3: All back-end functionality is covered by tests.
+Front-end uses unit tests wherever logic can be separated from interface and network requests.
-- 2: More functionality implemented than tested or only uses one test type
+- 2: More back-end functionality implemented than tested and/or very little front-end testing
 - 1: Team fails to effectively test the application.

 ### HTML/UI